-The headline alone will make some furious and others confused.
-How exactly does one choose a mere 50 plays from countless works penned over several centuries?
-Ultimately, it comes down to what constitutes the "best."
-Certainly there's the longevity of a given piece's popularity.
-Of course this relates wholly to any given play's universality, and so, both of these factors were part of the decision-making process while compiling the list that follows.
-Some are Shakespeare comedies and some are the greatest American family dramas.
-Just because a title is revived constantly, does it become a "best?"
+The very idea of choosing the 50 "best" plays will make some people furious and others confused.
+How exactly does one choose a mere 50 from the countless works of dramatic art that have been written over the centuries?
+One factor is long-term popularity; another, which cannot be severed entirely from the first, is universality.
+Both of those questions were part of the decision-making process when compiling the list that follows, and factors such as historical importance and influence were key as well.
+The result is a list that runs from ancient Greek tragedy to Shakespeare comedy to American family dramas and even some modern experimental works.
+Just because a title is revived constantly, does that make it the "best?"
 Not really.
 If a play won a Tony Award, does that automatically earn it a place here?
 Nope.
-Other factors such as its historic importance and its influence were key in choosing these works as well.
-You'll notice that there are no Broadway musicals in here.
-That’s for another time.
-With that, here's the list, let the debates begin!
+You'll notice that there are no Broadway musicals in here, either.
+(That’s for another time.)
+With that said, here is the list.
+Let the debates begin!

 Best plays of all time

 What doesn't this tragedy have?
 There's sublime poetry, rich psychology for characters of both sexes, a hefty dose of comedy to leaven the mood, and, depending on a director's interpretation, a crackling good mystery lying underneath the tale of "The Melancholy Dane."
 Shakespeare took a standard-issue—for the period—genre and used it to create a monument in Western literature, dramatic or non.
 This play can be debated and dissected ad infinitum.

 This autobiographical play about O'Neill's young adulthood scorches from start to finish.
 You can feel the rawness as soon as it starts, as a man—along with his two adult sons—strives to ensure that his wife remains serene after a stint in rehab for morphine addiction.
 It goes downhill from there as she starts using again and all three guys hit the bottle.
 Written from a place of utter rawness, this drama stands at a pinnacle of the American family drama.